eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 This release delivers the following component versions:

 -   eccenca DataPlatform v23.3.0
--   eccenca DataIntegration v23.3.1
+-   eccenca DataIntegration v23.3.2
 -   eccenca DataManager v23.3.0
 -   eccenca Corporate Memory Control (cmemc) v23.3.0

 More detailed release notes for these versions are listed below.

-## eccenca DataIntegration v23.3.1
+## eccenca DataIntegration v23.3.2

-We're excited to bring you the latest update to DataIntegration v23.3.0, featuring numerous enhancements, bug fixes, and deprecations.
+We're excited to bring you the latest update to DataIntegration v23.3.2, featuring numerous enhancements, bug fixes, and deprecations.

+v23.3.2 of eccenca DataIntegration ships the following fixes:

+-   Entities with values larger than 65k cannot be serialized.
+-   JSON property path evaluation fails for missing key.

 v23.3.1 of eccenca DataIntegration ships the following improvements: